 A Guide To Garden Leave In The UK

-Garden leave, or gardening leave, is a term that came to standing after it was used during an episode of the household favourite satirical sitcom ‘Yes, Prime Minister‘ in 1986.
+Garden leave in the UK, or gardening leave is a term that came to standing after it was used during an episode of the household favorite satirical sitcom ‘Yes, Prime Minister‘ in 1986.
 It describes the practice whereby an employee leaving a job (having resigned or otherwise had their employment terminated) is instructed not to attend the workplace or perform duties.
 But, the leaving employee still enjoys the benefits of their contract of employment as they would in full employment.
 This is known as putting the employee on garden leave.

-The termination of employment inevitably brings commercial risk and concerns to employers.
-Whether the employee is leaving voluntarily or the business had made the decision to terminate for some other reason, there will be recruitment, training and in some cases litigation costs that follow shortly after.
+The termination of employment inevitably brings commercial risks and concerns to employers.
+Whether the employee is leaving voluntarily or the business had made the decision to terminate for some other reason, there will be recruitment, training, and in some cases litigation costs that follow shortly after.

 Why Would I Put An Employee on Garden Leave?